Skip to content

 Profile Anatomy

-Top-Level Keys (profile.yaml)
+Top-Level Keys (JSON Entity Profile)

 Key Type Required Purpose

-name string YES Human-readable profile name
+entity string YES Canonical profile URI

-statements array YES Statement definitions
+statements array YES Statement specifications for packet scaffolding and validation

 Statement Keys